rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 These parameters set the icon and size of the marker the follows the flightpath of a bird on the leaflet map tab.

+The additional parameter "MapIconFlightDurationSecond" controls the time the MovingMarkerIcon takes to travel the tagged animals flightpath over the map.

 The MovingMarkerIcon is relative to the "www" directory:  *top-level-project-dir/kiosks/yourkioskname/www*/

 ```
 MovingMarkerIcon="images/icons/motus-bird.png"
 MovingMarkerIconWidth=22
 MovingMarkerIconHeight=22
+MapIconFlightDurationSeconds=3
 ```

 ##### 2.5 - Inactivity Timeout